tiago-gsantos/ist-fp-proj2/README.md

-# ist-fp-proj2
+# FP - Project 2
-Project2 of the Programming Fundamentals course @ IST
+Project 2 of the Programming Fundamentals course @ IST - 2022/23

+### Objective
+Recreate mineswepper in python using ADT's.